Man fires shotgun outside Jewish temple in upstate New York as Hanukkah begins, no one injured

 “We were told by responding officers that he made a comment, ‘Free Palestine,’” Hawkins said.

 The chief said the episode was being investigated as a hate crime and that there was no indication other people were involved.
-An FBI spokesperson said the agency was aware of the episode and assisting as necessary.
+The FBI office in Albany confirmed it was investigating along with other law enforcement agencies.

+Albany Mayor Kathy Sheehan said children had been at a preschool inside the building when the shots were fired.
+Hochul said the facility went into lockdown and that parents have since been reunited with their kids.

 Associated Press writer Michael Hill contributed.